A Skydiver's Travel Guide to Wisconsin

 If you’re coming out to Skydive Midwest, chances are, you’ve come prepared to spend the day.
 If weather is perfect and things are going smoothly, you could be finished with your skydiving experience earlier than you planned.
 So, what can you do with the rest of your day?
 You’ve probably got all of your friends with you so; you might as well make the most of your time and check out the local vibe.
-Here are some of the top attractions, restaurants and activities in the area.
+Here is our travel guide to Wisconsin with some of the top attractions, restaurants and activities in the area.

 This one is pretty obvious.
 All the excitement has probably worked up quite an appetite!
 Going to lunch or dinner is always a good idea.
 On-sight we have the 14K Kitchen serving up breakfast, smoothies, salads and paninis.
 The food’s delicious and you can keep watching the skydiving if you haven’t had enough yet.

 Yea, we agree, it’s a terrible name for a bar and grill.
 Despite the unappealing name, it’s our next recommendation for food/drinks.
 They’re less than 2 miles away from SDMW, just up the frontage road.
 It’s super easy to get to.
 They can take large groups and there’s plenty of parking.
 They have beer and cocktails and they make a pretty good Bloody Mary.
 They even let you put as many of your own fixings on it as you want!
 Their menu covers a lot of options; burgers, salads, wraps, sandwiches, nachos, pizza, fried chicken, etc. There’s an outdoor patio if the weather is nice.
 They also often have live music, so you could get lucky with dinner and a show.
 Route 20 Outhouse